Menu

 • In 2015, he started his journey as a javelin thrower.

-• Winning Gold medals in subsequent Punjab Youth Festivals and an inter-board meet roped in offers from the leading domestic athletics teams in Pakistan, including Army, Air Force, and Water & Power Development Authority (WAPDA).
+• Winning Gold medals in subsequent Punjab Youth Festivals and an inter-board meet roped in offers from Pakistan’s leading domestic athletics teams, including the Army, Air Force, and Water & Power Development Authority (WAPDA).

 • When the 2015 National Championships were just around the corner, Nadeem appeared in their trials, where he managed a throw of 56 m.
 Although the scouts on duty dismissed him saying that he would never be a 60 m+ athlete, his potential was recognised by Syed Fiaz Hussain Bokhari, who inducted him into the camp for the championships.
 Within a month, when Arshad secured a gold medal in the inter-department championship with a throw of 69m, Bokhari, became his permanent coach.

-• Thereafter, he started representing Water & Power Development Authority (WAPDA) in domestic competitions.
+• Thereafter, he started representing the Water & Power Development Authority (WAPDA) in domestic competitions.

 • On his last try at the 2015 National Championships, he broke the 70 m barrier, the distance widely regarded as a qualification mark for international selection then.
 At 18, Arshad became the national champion, booking his place in the South Asian Games (SAG) 2016 squad.
 The victory also secured him a permanent job a WAPDA.